 February is the last month of the winter season and also experiences a transitional time, so the weather is very unpredictable.
 Because of added weather challenges, the Annapurna Circuit trek becomes demanding in February.
 The cold temperatures and occasional snowfall can make the trek more challenging, requiring a higher level of fitness and endurance.

 March brings a refreshing shift to the Annapurna Circuit trail.
 It is the start of the spring season and offers stable weather.
 The March is known for its gentle climate and vibrant landscapes; this month offers a delightful blend of warmth and natural beauty.
-In short, March is one of the best times of the year to do the Annapurna Circuit trek.
+In short, March is Ideal times of the year to do the Annapurna Circuit trek.

 With the beginning of March, the winter gradually begins to fade away.
 The trekking route is thriving with vegetation and different shades of rhododendrons.
 You can see trees with little leaves, showcasing the arrival of life once again.
 The temperature gradually rises, making trekking a bit comfortable.